StephaneDUPUY/StephaneDUPUY/README.md

 </br>

-- 🔭 I’m currently working on Real Estate Agency back-end application and Cosmetic Company web site
+- 🔭 I’m currently working on PHP and JS throw Symfony and VueJS to
-- 🌱 I’m currently learning ReactJS
+- 🌱 I provide some ephemeral web sites focused on marketing/communication way
-- 👯 I’m looking to collaborate on back-end part for company that hire
+- 👯 I'm working in front and back-end
-- 🤔 I’m looking for help with enhance my skills and/or find any job
+- 🤔 I’m looking for help with enhance my skills
 - 💬 Ask me about back-end parts
 - 📫 How to reach me:
     - Email: sdupuy.contact@gmail.com